Former Mississippi daycare workers arrested after scaring children - NewsBreak

 MONROE COUNTY, Miss. ( WJTV ) – Four former daycare workers in Monroe County have been charged with felony child abuse after scaring children at a facility .
 Video of the incident went viral on a social media site.

-Monroe County Sheriff Kevin Crook said the charges against the former employees were filed by parents of the children in the Monroe County Justice Court.Mississippi daycare employees fired over viral videos
+Monroe County Sheriff Kevin Crook said the charges against the former employees were filed by parents of the children in the Monroe County Justice Court.Incarcerated woman found with fentanyl in ‘concealed’ location

 Sierra McCandless, Oci-Anna Kilburn, Jennifer Newman and Shyenne Shelton have each been charged with three counts of felony child abuse.
 Traci Huston was charged with failure to report abuse by mandatory reporter and simple assault against a minor, which are misdemeanor charges.